 The timescales for acknowledging receipt of the complaint and confirming the outcome of the investigation will be as set out in Stage 2 of this Policy.

 NB.
-Where the Chair of the Trust Board has investigated the complaint, they will write the letter of outcome to the Complainant and provide a copy to the CEO.
+Where the Chair of Trustees has investigated the complaint, they will write the letter of outcome to the Complainant and provide a copy to the CEO.

 Stage 3 - Panel Hearing